turingschool/portfolios/students/1806-back/kat-yruegas/20180919-kat-yruegas-m2.md

 I made sure to stop into the Mod 1 classroom every now and then to see if anyone had questions or anything they were stuck on.
 I also tried to answer questions as often as possible in our 1806-1808 pairing channel if a Mod 1 student had questions about Ruby code or their project.
 I was active in our own 1806 slack channel as well offering help to people asking questions and asking a lot of questions myself because I knew I wouldn't be the only ones with those questions.
 I spent a lot of time physically at Turing as well to ensure I was there if any of my classmates had questions or needed any help.

 I entered the Code Fair as well, both for my own learning as a developer, but also to help build the Turing community and excitement about what we're doing here.
 The more we're all involved at Turing, the more other students will be involved and that's how we can encourage and motivate each other.

+Next module, I would like to be even more involved with the Turing community.
+I would like to help both incoming mod 1 and mod 2 students and offer pairing time with them for exercises if they need it.

 ------------------